6 family activities for a closer-to-home vacation

 Already popular for a beach break, Baja California offers white-sand beaches and, farther inland, forested mountains, natural pools and waterfalls.
 It’s easy to fill your days here hiking, horseback riding, zip-lining and snorkeling as a family.

 One of my highlights, though, is taking a whale-watching trip out on Magdalena Bay.
-You have a chance of seeing humpback, grey, fin, minke and blue whales, which migrate from Alaska to these warmer waters, nursing their young there between January and March.
+You have a chance of seeing humpback, gray, fin, minke and blue whales, which migrate from Alaska to these warmer waters, nursing their young there between January and March.
 You might also see dolphins playing among the waves.
 Your on-board guides will know the best places to look and can tell you more about each species and their traits.

 How to do this trip: You can include this activity as part of this ten-day trip idea focusing on Baja California’s marine life.